Minnesota Resources

 Find a Safe Harbor Regional Navigator near you

-24/7 Hotline
+- 24/7 Hotline

 Report suspected exploitation/trafficking

-Adult and Child Abuse
+Adult & Child Abuse

 Report suspected vulnerable adult abuse, neglect, or financial exploitation